DIY project: adding bamboo veneer flowers to Ikea Lack tables

-Last year I fell in love with Jason Horvath’s Sakura table from Uhuru.
+Last year I fell in love with Jason Horvath’s Sakura table from Uhuru (below).
 It was out of my price range, so I decided to make my own version using some bamboo veneer a friend gave me and two Ikea Lack tables I got on Craigslist.
 Aiming for an organic floral design, I used photos of gerber daisies and cosmos to create my patterns.
 Btw: This treatment would also look great on many other types of painted furniture.
 How about a 70s geometric pattern on a boring cabinet?
 P.S.
 Thanks for your patience and words of encouragement this week.
 It took me a while to scrape off the old glue and summon the will to try again.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 2. Draw a rough sketch of your design.